telerik/ajax-docs/styling/controlling-visual-appearance/controlling-absolute-positioning-with-z-index.md

-A number of Telerik controls render with absolute positioning and have their default z-indexes as shown below:
+Many Telerik controls render with absolute positioning and have their default z-indexes as shown below: